Electronic tuner: Classical music

 In classical music, there is a longstanding tradition to tune "by ear", by adjusting the pitch of instruments to a reference pitch.
-In an orchestra, the oboe player gives a 440 Hz "A", and the different instrument sections tune to this note.
-In chamber music, either one of the woodwind players gives an "A", or if none is present, one of the string players, usually the first violinist, bows his or her open "A" string.
+In an orchestra, the oboe player gives an "A4", and the different instrument sections tune to this note.
+In chamber music, either one of the woodwind players gives an "A", or if none is present, one of the string players, usually the first violinist, bows their open "A" string.
 If an orchestra is accompanying a piano concerto, the first oboist takes the "A" from the piano and then plays this pitch for the rest of the orchestra.

 Despite this tradition of tuning by ear, electronic tuners are still widely used in classical music.
 In orchestras the oboist often uses a high-end electronic tuner to ensure that their "A" is correct.
 As well, other brass or woodwind players may use electronic tuners to ensure that their instruments are correctly tuned.
 Classical performers also use tuners off-stage for practice purposes or to check their tuning (or, with the further aid of a speaker, to practice ear training).
 Electronic tuners are also used in opera orchestras for offstage trumpet effects.
 In offstage trumpet effects, trumpet players performs a melody from the backstage or from a hallway behind the stage, creating a haunting, muted effect.
 Since trumpet players cannot hear the orchestra, they cannot know whether or not their notes are in tune with the rest of the ensemble; to resolve this problem, some trumpet players use a high-end, sensitive tuner so that they can monitor the pitch of their notes.

 Piano tuners, harp makers and the builders and restorers of early instruments, e.g. harpsichords, use high-end tuners to assist with their tuning and instrument building.
 Even piano tuners who work mostly "by ear" may use an electronic tuner to tune just a first key on the piano, e. g. the a' to 440 Hz, after which they proceed by means of octaves, approximate fifths and approximate fourths to tune the others.
 (In the twelve-tone equal temperament system dominant in classical and Western music, all intervals except the octave are slightly "mistuned" or compromised compared to more consonant just intervals.)
 They may also use electronic tuners to get a very out-of-tune piano roughly in pitch, after which point they tune by ear.
 Electronic tuning devices for keyboard instruments are for various reasons generally much more complex and therefore expensive than in the case of other widely used instruments.